kyledewey/aws-parallelizer/README.md

 ...this will examine the files in `input_bucket`.
 For each file, it will put an SQS message into the queue `queue_name` containing the name of the file.
+If the queue specified by `queue_name` does not already exist, it will create one with the visibility timeout specified in `parameters.txt` and a 14 day message retention period.
+**Note: AWS can get very confused if you specify multiple queues with the same name but different configuration parameters.
+Be sure to use distinct queue names.**

 Now for the fun part: starting instances.
 For this, you'll need to add all the parameters necessary for running `StartInstances` to `parameters.txt` (see